 Table 1.
-Front panel LEDs and buttons
+LED and button descriptions

 LED Description WPS button with LED This button lets you use WPS to join the WiFi network without typing the WiFi password.
 The WPS LED blinks during this process and then lights solid.
-WiFi On/Off button with LED Pressing this button for two seconds turns the WiFi radio in the modem router on and off.
-If this LED is lit, the WiFi radio is on.
-If this LED is off, the WiFi radio is turned off and you cannot use WiFi to connect to the modem router.
+WiFi On/Off button with LED Pressing this button for two seconds turns the WiFi radios in the modem router on and off.
+If this LED is lit, the WiFi radios are on.
+If this LED is off, the WiFi radios are turned off and you cannot use WiFi to connect to the modem router.
 Power Green.
 Power is supplied to the modem router.
 Off.
 No power is supplied to the modem router.
 Downstream Solid green.
 One or more downstream channels are locked.
 Blinking green.
 The unit is scanning for a downstream channel.
 Off.
 No downstream channel is locked.
 Upstream Solid green.
 One or more upstream channels are locked.
 Blinking green.
 The unit is scanning for an upstream channel.
 Off.
 No upstream channel is locked.
 Internet Solid green.
 The modem router is online.
 Blinking green.
 The modem router is synchronizing with the cable provider's cable modem termination system (CMTS).
 Off.
 The modem router is offline.
-2.4 GHz WiFi Green.
-The 2.4 GHz WiFi radio is on.
-Off.
-The 2.4 GHz WiFi radio is off.
+2.4 GHz radio • Green.
+The 2.4 GHz radio is on. • Off.
+The 2.4 GHz radio is off.
+5 GHz radio • Green.
+The 5 GHz radio is on. • Off.
+The 5 GHz radio is off.
 Ethernet Green.
-A powered-on device is connected to an Ethernet port.
+A device is connected to an Ethernet port and powered on.
 Off.
 No device is connected to an Ethernet port.
 USB Green.
-A USB device is connected and is ready.
+A USB device is connected to the port on the back panel.
 Off.
-No USB device is connected.
+No USB device is connected to the port on the back panel.